GurmeetsK/GurmeetsK/README.md

 This list, like the one above, will also be constantly updated ⏩

-I also have an enormous amount of experience in the business world, heading departments for burgeoning start-ups such as Accounting, Sales, Content and Human Resources.
+I also have an enormous amount of experience in the business world, heading departments such as Accounting, Sales, Content and Human Resources for next-gen startups.

 <!--
 **GurmeetsK/GurmeetsK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.